JanDub-code/Python/README.md

 # Useful Python Code
- This is my educational folder with code that I can implement for future projects.
+ This is my educational folder with code that I can implement to future projects.